cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

 4. `RotateConsPubKey`
     - checks if `NewPubKey` is not duplicated on `ValidatorsByConsAddr`
     - checks if the validator is does not exceed parameter `MaxConsPubKeyRotations` by iterating `ConsPubKeyRotationHistory`
+    - checks if the signing account has enough balance to pay `KeyRotationFee`
+    - pays `KeyRotationFee` to community fund
     - overwrites `NewPubKey` in `validator.ConsPubKey`
     - deletes old `ValidatorByConsAddr`
     - `SetValidatorByConsAddr` for `NewPubKey`